Le Pal

 Le Pal is a French animal theme park that combines two activities: an amusement park and a zoo in the municipality area of Saint-Pourçain-sur-Besbre, in the Allier, France.
 Created in 1973, the site became a theme park in 1981.
-It offers more than 25 attractions and more than 600 animals in semi-captivity, among several animal shows.
+As of 2025, it offers 31 attractions and more than 1000 animals in semi-captivity, among several animal shows.

 History

 Le Pal zoo was created in 1973 by André Charbonnier (1929-1981) with the help of the Vincennes Zoo's veterinary surgeon.
 In the first years the park already had a train and a small playground.
 It's in 1981 that the park became a true amusement park.
 280000 people visited Le Pal in 1998.

 Attractions

 There are many attractions and shows including :